Russell Gage Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- In his seven matchups against the Saints, Gage's 35.4 receiving yards average is 18.1 less than his over/under for Sunday's game (53.5).
+- Gage's 35.4 receiving yards per game in his seven matchups against the Saints are 18.1 fewer than his over/under for Sunday's game.

-- Gage, in seven matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.

-- The 244.7 yards per game the Saints are allowing through the air makes them the NFL's 14th-ranked pass defense.
+- The Saints' defense is third in the league, giving up 1.2 passing touchdowns per game.

 Recent Performances